defiant00/dnd/README.md

     * this is more of an investigation
     * was just cut free as part of the recent goblin thing
     * wandered off into the woods and got caught up in a hunting snare
+  * Averitt wants an anvil (or something functionally equivalent)
+    * doesn't have money, but can fix and make simple things in trade
+    * is apologetic and downplays his skills, but has a few things he made with the rock that're actually pretty good

 ## Plot Points

 * Duskspire is tracking odd, possibly demonic energy
+* Duskspire regularly checks back on Talsworth and marks the new boundaries
+  * Typically sends Oakenbeard
+  * they have large stakes topped with pale blue crystals that glow when rift energy is present
+  * check up on the town every few months? and mark the new boundaries
+    * so there are stakes a good halfway into the town and then they stop
+    * the area affected is slowly growing
+  * the crystals react to rift energy, glowing and possibly even sparking or shattering if it's too great

 ## Names